Eric Moreland

-Eric Moreland (born December 24, 1991) is an American professional basketball player, who most recently played for the Liaoning Flying Leopards of the Chinese Basketball Association (CBA).
+Eric Andrew Moreland (born December 24, 1991) is an American professional basketball player for the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
 He played college basketball for the Oregon State Beavers.

 High school career

 Following his graduation from Hightower High School in January 2010, Moreland enrolled at Ocean Academy in Bayville, New Jersey for one semester where he averaged 15.5 points and 2.6 blocks per game.